Recoverable Robust Optimization with Commitment: Robust Stable Set in Bipartite Graphs

 Now let us assume that $G$ has the desired properties.
-We show that there is a \repairable stable set in $G$.
-If the graph contains a perfect matching and every matching edge is incident to a degree one vertex, then a collection of these degree one vertices, $S \subseteq V(G)$, one from each edge in the perfect matching, is a solution of the instance of the problem.
-Observe that for each vertex $v\in S$, the unique neighbour $w$ of $v$ serves as a backup vertex. \end{proof}
+We show that there is a \repairable\ maximum-cardinality stable set in $G$.
+If the graph contains a perfect matching and every matching edge is incident to a degree one vertex, then a collection of these degree-one vertices, $S \subseteq V(G)$, one from each edge in the perfect matching, is a solution of the instance of the problem.
+Observe that for each vertex $v\in S$, the unique neighbor $w$ of $v$ serves as a backup vertex. \end{proof}